darktable-org/dtdocs/content/darkroom/interacting-with-modules/module-header.md

 `Click` on the module name to expand the module and display the parameters that control its operation.

 By default darktable will only allow one processing module to be expanded at a time -- if you `click` the header of another module, the previously-opened module's controls are collapsed.
 If you want expand more than one module, you may expand further modules with `Shift+click` and all previously expanded modules will remain open.
-This behaviour can be reversed via a setting in [`preferences` -> `darkroom`](../../../preferences-settings/darkroom.md).
+This behaviour can be reversed via a setting in [`preferences > darkroom`](../../../preferences-settings/darkroom.md).

 ---